JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 {{ figure(src="di_feed_forward_bad.png", caption="Feeding forward final visibility leads to over-shadowing artifacts") }}

-Interestingly, when I tried these modifications to ReSTIR GI, it made things _more_ biased.
-Indirect shadows became very faint and sometimes disappeared altogether.
-ReSTIR GI still uses the same algorithm it did in Bevy 0.17.
+While so far I've only talked about DI resampling, these changes actually apply to GI resampling too.
+Solari's ReSTIR GI pass now uses the same modified ordering as the DI resampling, which fixes indirect shadow artifacts.
+It's just that incorrect shadow edges are not as obvious with GI as they are for DI, so it's less important.

 One final note on DI resampling: like we were doing with ReSTIR GI, we now use the balance heuristic for ReSTIR DI resampling, instead of constant MIS weights.
 This makes a small difference (hence why I never noticed it until now), but it _does_ slightly increase emissive light brightness, matching the pathtraced reference better.